DataDog/documentation/content/account_management/multi_account.md

 Custom sub-domains allow for easy differentiation of the source of notifications and easy switching between organizations when logged in as a member of multiple Datadog organizations.

-Custom sub-domains can be especially helpful as when an alert link is generated, (https://account-a.datadoghq.com/event/event?id=<id>) it will always point to a particular Datadog account, whereas the regular alert link (https://app.datadoghq.com/event/event?id=<id>) will only look for the event in the account the user is currently logged into and may result in an unexpected 404 error.
+Custom sub-domains can be especially helpful as when an alert link is generated, (https://account-a.datadoghq.com/event/event?id=<id>) it always points to a particular Datadog account, whereas the regular alert link (https://app.datadoghq.com/event/event?id=<id>) only looks for the event in the account the user is currently logged into and may result in an unexpected 404 error.

 [1]: https://app.datadoghq.com/account/team